HwWobbe/WipHww/README.md

 ...

 - 240729 ...
 PlansHwTn 0712 ...
 241231 251231 261231 281231 301231 351231 451231 481231
+  - couch this as a budgets discussio
+    - see Management notes
   - prepare for JrH talks re:
     - email response
     - Architecture v.
 Community funding